NormandErwan/DocFxForUnity/README.md

 ## Generate automatically your documentation

-If you're using GitLab, use the provide [`.gitlab-ci.yml`](https://github.com/NormandErwan/DocFxForUnity/blob/master/.gitlab-ci.yml).
+If you're using GitLab, use the provided [`.gitlab-ci.yml`](https://github.com/NormandErwan/DocFxForUnity/blob/master/.gitlab-ci.yml).
 Generated website is pushed to a `public/` directory.
 See the [GitLab Pages documentation](https://docs.gitlab.com/ee/user/project/pages/getting_started_part_four.html) for more